NichConst94/automation-framework-capstone/documentation/ansible/readme.md

 This is the minimum required configuration for the dynamic inventory plugin to work.
 The validate_certs parameter, while optional, is required for our environment because of Nautobot’s use of self-signed SSL/TLS certificates.

-16. In the Terminal, use the ansible-inventory command to test the inventory plugin.
-Ansible will query the Nautobot SoT using the GraphQL dynamic inventory plugin to display information for each device onboarded in Nautobot.
+16. In the Terminal, use the `ansible-inventory` command to test the inventory plugin.
+Ansible will query Nautobot using the GraphQL dynamic inventory plugin to display information for each onboarded device.
 ```bash
 ansible-inventory -v --list -i inventory.yml
 ```